-Meet Neil, our Chief Operating Officer.
-We had a chat with him about why he chose to work at CodeClan, his advice for those looking to change their career, and what he gets up to in his free time…
+Meet Jennifer, a Software Development senior instructor in our Glasgow campus.
+We recently had a chat with her about why she joined CodeClan, her advice for those looking to change their career, and what she gets up to in her free time…

 Tell us a bit about your role and why you wanted to join the CodeClan team

 I was actually headhunted by the Delivery Manager a few years ago, through LinkedIn, CodeClan just sounded like a great place where I could make a difference.
 I’m currently part of the instructor team in Glasgow, teaching the Professional Software Development course.

 I worked for the NHS, in greater Glasgow and Clyde.
 I was part of the finance department, I did data analysis basically, I checked the hours and made sure everyone was getting paid correctly and processing the wages.
 I helped to create an app, SSTS, and I helped to implement the AI to create automated rotas along with training staff and how to use the systems.